For professional assistance & information on legal & business matters regarding Mexico and Latin America, please contact:

 Contributing Editor: Sergio Santinelli of Santinelli & Asociados, S.C. - Mexico City.

-Federal Taxation: To mention but a few of the federal laws, there is a Federal Mexican Income Tax Law, a Federal Assets Tax Law, a Federal Sales Tax (Value Added) Law, a Federal Social Security Tax Law, a Federal Worker Housing Tax Law (known by the letters INFONAVIT).
+Federal Taxation: To mention but a few of the federal laws, there is a Federal Mexican Income Tax Law, a Federal Sales Tax (Value Added) Law, a Federal Social Security Tax Law, and a Federal Worker Housing Tax Law (known by the letters INFONAVIT).

 The Federal Income Tax Rules ("Ley Federal del Impuesto Sobre la Renta") differentiates between non-profit companies and for profit earners, larger earners vs. lesser earners, residents of Mexico vs. non-residents of Mexico.
 The main income taxes are those on legal entities, those on non-profit organizations, those on individuals and those on the Mexican source of income of nonresidents.
 Certain deductions, carry-over losses, special reductions, and certain taxation paid abroad are permitted to be applied against income and/or tax liability.
 There are certain deductions that are not permitted.

 Legal Entities (Residing in Mexico).
-The income tax rate on business legal entity resident income earners (companies and possibly individuals) is 28%(*) of the net income.
+The income tax rate on business legal entity resident income earners is 30% (companies) and individuals) is up to 35%(*) of the net income.
 Net income is determined by means of subtracting from gross income those items that are deductible per the tax code, minus the fiscal loses from prior fiscal years.
-Additional reduction is permitted if the legal entity is solely in the agriculture, livestock or fishing activities (50% reduction), if it is in the preceding businesses but also in the industrialization thereof or it combines them, where the commercial or industrial activities do not exceed 50% of its gross income, then it is permitted a 25% reduction, and if the legal entity is dedicated solely to book publishing, then it is permitted a 50% reduction.
+Additional reduction is permitted if the legal entity is solely in the agriculture, livestock or fishing activities (30% reduction), if it is in the preceding businesses but also in the industrialization thereof or it combines them, where the commercial or industrial activities do not exceed 10% of its gross income.

 Non-Profit Organizations (Residing in Mexico).
 Here it is understood that there will be no income that is taxable.
 However, if there is, then the tax payer is the party that owns the organization.